 The easiest way to prevent domain name ownership discrepancies is to register domains under your own name.
 As long as you are listed at the registrant — and your contact information is correct and up to date – you will retail legal ownership of the domain name.

 Have you encountered problems when registering your domain name(s)?
-Let us know in the comments section below!
+Contact us today – we can help.

 Image attribution: https://www.flickr.com/photos/india_7/